Japan's Mount Fuji sees snow for first time this winter

 The Trump administration has asked U.S. universities to agree to a set of rules on international enrollment, tuition, and campus policies to access federal funding.

-The Trump administration has asked U.S. colleges to sign a 10-point agreement covering foreign enrollment, diversity policies, and ideological values to access federal funding.
-The memo calls for capping international undergraduates at 15%, freezing tuition for five years, requiring standardized tests, and curbing grade inflation.
+They've been asked to sign a 10-point agreement covering foreign enrollment, diversity policies, and ideological values to access federal funding.
+The memo calls for capping international undergraduates at 15%, freezing tuition for five years, requiring standardised tests, and curbing grade inflation.

 The White House has warned that universities refusing to comply could lose federal grants.
 Letters were sent to several major institutions, including Vanderbilt, Dartmouth, MIT, Brown, and USC, offering “substantial and meaningful federal grants” for those who sign on.